Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Discussion

 \subsection{Population Dynamics Analysis}

 We further inspect the population dynamics during the default $T=8$ evolutionary process.
-Fig.~\ref{fig:population_dynamics} tracks the trajectories of the ten population slots across generations.
-This analysis illustrates how elitism, recombination, and mutation jointly shape the population.
+Fig.~\ref{fig:population_dynamics} tracks the Train WA of all ten population slots across generations and marks the operator that produces each individual.
+This analysis illustrates how direct initialization, knowledge-base-guided initialization, elitism, recombination, and mutation jointly shape the population.

-The initial generation is produced by direct and knowledge-base-guided initialization.
-In subsequent generations, a fraction of the population is retained by elitism, while the remaining individuals are generated by path-conditioned recombination and semantic mutation.
-Elite inheritance preserves high-performing individuals and provides a stable reference point for the next generation.

-The trajectories show that recombination can produce large improvements once useful reasoning fragments have accumulated in the architecture graph.
-Around Generation 3, the peak Train WA increases from 73.5\% to 77.8\%, and the corresponding high-performing individual is generated through recombination.
-This is consistent with the role of path-conditioned recombination, which samples new trajectories by combining previously discovered states and transitions in the architecture graph.
+The initial population contains both weak and competitive individuals, reflecting the diversity introduced by direct and knowledge-base-guided initialization.
+At Generation 0, Train WA ranges from 44.1\% to 74.3\%, and the best initialized individual is produced by knowledge-base-guided initialization.
+This wide spread indicates that initialization provides diverse starting trajectories rather than a single homogeneous reasoning pattern.

+Across generations, the elite inheritance path provides a stable upper envelope for the population.
+The best Train WA increases from 74.3\% at Generation 1 to 77.5\% at Generation 2, 80.7\% at Generation 3, 82.2\% at Generation 4, 84.8\% at Generation 5, 86.0\% at Generation 6, 86.6\% at Generation 7, and 87.3\% at Generation 8.
+This monotonic elite trajectory shows that elitism prevents high-quality reasoning trajectories from being lost while allowing the rest of the population to continue exploring new variants.

+Recombination contributes several major improvements in the upper population.
+For example, recombination generates individuals with Train WA of 77.5\% at Generation 2, 80.7\% at Generation 3, 82.2\% at Generation 4, 84.8\% at Generation 5, 86.0\% at Generation 6, and 87.3\% at Generation 8.
+These jumps suggest that once useful reasoning fragments have accumulated in the architecture graph, path-conditioned recombination can assemble them into stronger trajectories than direct inheritance alone.

-The same dynamics also show the cost of exploration.
-Some recombination and mutation attempts lead to lower-fitness individuals, such as the trajectories around 42.1\% and 45.2\%.
-These decreases are expected because structural exploration can disrupt useful reasoning sequences.
-However, the elitist selection mechanism prevents such individuals from replacing the best solutions.
-The population therefore maintains diversity while preserving high-performing trajectories.
-By Generation 8, the best individual reaches a Train WA of 82.6\%, illustrating how structural exploration and elite retention jointly support the final evolved agent.
+The same dynamics also show the cost and value of exploration.
+Some recombination and mutation attempts produce low-fitness individuals, such as 46.8\% at Generation 2, 49.9\% at Generation 3, and 64.9\% at Generation 5, indicating that structural or semantic changes can disrupt useful reasoning sequences.
+Meanwhile, knowledge-base-guided mutation often generates competitive mid- and high-level variants, such as 77.2\% at Generation 4, 80.8\% at Generation 6, 82.2\% at Generation 7, and 83.1\% at Generation 8.
+Overall, Fig.~\ref{fig:population_dynamics} shows that \textit{EvoOR-Agent} maintains exploration diversity through recombination and mutation, while elite inheritance preserves the best discovered trajectories and steadily raises the population frontier.